ganfaul/ucd-csci2312-pa1/README.md

 * * *

-C++ lets us program with _objects_.
+For Programming Assignment 1, I was tasked with editing a C++ lets us program with _objects_.
 We describe objects in C++ by declaring and defining _classes_.
 We _declare_ our class's structure in a header file, just like in C, and _define_ it (that is, write the code that actually does the work) in a corresponding source code file.